-Clients: Ministry of Forests, Lands and Natural Resource Operations and Fisheries and Oceans
+Clients: BC Ministry of Environment and Department of Fisheries and Oceans

 The Keogh River salmonid project has been ongoing since the late 1970s and boasts one of the longest time series of steelhead abundance and marine survival in the world.
 Read more.

 IFR conducted a comprehensive technical review of fish counter technologies for Marine Scotland Science.
 This work will facilitate best practice in future data collection activities that are required to inform conservation limits targets to maintain healthy salmon populations.
 Read more.

 IFR is conducting a 10-year monitoring program to examine the effects of Terzagi Dam operations on the productivity of steelhead, Chinook and coho in the Lower Bridge River, BC.
 Read more.